 Life as an immigrant in the USA was not always easy.
 We moved around a lot before settling in Massachusetts.
 During high school, the travels were minimal until my parents’ divorce forced a need to reevaluate my life, which led me to take a gap year as a Rotary Youth Exchange Student to Thailand.
 That one year was the turning point of my life.
 After coming home, I attended UMass Boston where I studied Cultural Anthropology and furthered my love of learning about other cultures.
 During college I studied abroad in Florence, Italy and participated in service learning trips to the Peruvian jungle and the Pine Ridge Reservation in South Dakota, USA.

 After graduation, I decided to teach English as Foreign Language in Korea.
 During that year, I met the love of my life Tim.
 After my first year of teaching, we embarked on a seven month backpacking trip around Asia.
 After our backpacking trip, we wound up in Vietnam where I was lucky enough to transition into the world of editorial and became the managing editor for Vietnam Tourism’s official website.
-As of June 2017, Tim and I have left Asia to recharge our batteries (and focus on our professional development) but don’t count out the traveling!
-Tim and I are doing cross-country long distance this year, forcing us to explore the USA more and we’re already planning some future trips on this side of the world.
-Stay tuned!
+Then in June of 2017, Tim and I left Asia, returning to our respective homes on separate casts, and did cross-country long distance for a year.
+The long distance was made all the worthwhile when Tim got down on one knee and proposed in December of 2017.